GoogleCloudPlatform/click-to-deploy-solutions/text-classification/tutorial.md

 ## Result

-At this point you should have successfully deployed the foundations for a Three Tier Web Application!.
+At this point you have successfully deployed the application and necessary underlining infrastructure to run it!
+Yay!

 This process may take a while to deploy, please do not close the window when deploying.